 4. Properly plan your CMMS/EAM implementation project

-The root cause of many CMMS failures is a lack of proper planning.
+Many companies can put their best foot forward in avoiding CMMS failure by properly planning.
 Determine the “what”, “why”, “who”, and “how” of your maintenance software implementation early in the process and set implementation goals and key milestones.
 Develop a plan for gathering all of the data employees will need to enter into the CMMS and assemble an internal implementation team that consists not only of IT personnel, but also of end users.

 5. Hire experienced consultants to handle implementation